hpe-storage/scod/docs/filex_csi_driver/index.md

 These are the combinations HPE has tested and can provide official support services around for each of the CSI driver releases.

-!!! caution "Disclaimer"
-    The HPE Greenlake for File Storage CSI Driver is currently **NOT** supported by HPE and is considered beta software.

 <a name="latest_release"></a>
 #### HPE GreenLake for File Storage CSI Driver v2.6.4